What is Churg-Strauss syndrome (CSS)?

 Clinical features of Churg-Strauss syndrome:

-• Pulmonary: Pulmonary findings dominate the clinical presentation with paroxysmal asthma attacks and presence of fleeting pulmonary infiltrates.
+• Pulmonary: Pulmonary findings dominate the clinical presentation with paroxysmal asthma attacks and the presence of fleeting pulmonary infiltrates.
 Asthma is the cardinal feature and may be present for years before overt features of multi-system vasculitis become apparent.

 • Nose: Para-nasal sinusitis or abnormal growths (polyps)